UltraCart/rest_api_v2_sdk_ruby/docs/OrderApi.md

 order_batch = UltraCartAdminV2::OrderQueryBatch.new # OrderQueryBatch | Order batch

 opts = {
-  _expand: "_expand_example" # String | The object expansion to perform on the result.
+  _expand: '_expand_example' # String | The object expansion to perform on the result.
 }

 begin